The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Introduction

 \section{Introduction}

-Vision-and-Language Navigation (VLN) tasks have drawn increasing attention over recent years due to their potential to enable more flexible robotic applications such as domestic robots and personal assistants.
+Vision-and-Language Navigation (VLN) offers the appealing prospect of more flexible interactions with robotic applications including domestic robots and personal assistants.
 One of the first VLN tasks to appear was Room-to-Room navigation~(R2R)~\cite{r2r}.
-This task saw an agent initialised at a random location within a simulated environment rendered from real images, and required it to navigate to a remote goal room according to natural-language instructions, such as ``Leave the bedroom, and enter the kitchen.
+This task saw an agent initialised at a random location within a simulated environment rendered from real images, and required it to navigate to a remote goal location according to natural-language instructions, such as ``Leave the bedroom, and enter the kitchen.
 Walk forward, and take a left at the couch.
 Stop in front of the window.''
 The actions available to the agent at each step are to investigate the current panorama, to move to a neighbouring navigable location/viewpoint, or to stop.
-This task is extended to an interactive fashion in~\cite{hanna,ndh}, to locate remote objects in REVERIE~\cite{reverie}, and to outdoor environments in TOUCHDOWN~\cite{touchdown}.
+An interactive version of the problem is introduced in~\cite{hanna,ndh}, while REVERIE~\cite{reverie} extends it to identifying remote objects, and TOUCHDOWN~\cite{touchdown} introduces outdoor environments.

 Numerous methods have been proposed to address indoor VLN tasks.
 Ma \etal~\cite{selfmonitor} propose to learn textual-visual co-grounding to enhance the understanding of instructions completed in the past and the instruction to be executed next.
 Heuristic search algorithms for exploration and back-tracking are introduced in~\cite{fast,regretful}.
+Qi \etal~\cite{oaam} propose to disentangle object- and action-related instruction chunks for more accurate visual-textual matching.
 Another line of work exploits data augmentation to improve the generalisation ability in unseen environments.
-In~\cite{speakerfollower}, a speaker model is proposed to generate instructions for newly sampled trajectories, and in~\cite{envdrop} visual information of seen scenarios is randomly dropped to mimic unseen environments.
-Most recently, it has been empirically demonstrated that hard example sampling as well as auxiliary losses~\cite{advsampling,auxiliary} are helpful for navigating unseen environments.
+In~\cite{speakerfollower}, a speaker model is proposed to generate instructions for newly sampled trajectories, and in~\cite{envdrop} visual information of seen scenarios is randomly dropped to mimic unseen scenarios.
+Most recently, it has been empirically demonstrated that hard example sampling and auxiliary losses~\cite{advsampling,auxiliary} are helpful for navigating unseen environments.